|

 play badminton for life (ie not sure if you are executing a correct

-shot).
-I will teach you the necessary strategy to be the best in your
+I will teach you the necessary strategy to be the

 school or group.
 Even though you may already have a coach, there's no